vortexntnu/vortex-vkf/vortex-filtering/include/vortex_filtering/filters/README.md

 The step function needs to know what the previous state was.
 Based on this state, the dynamic model will be used.
 The model will give us a predicted new state.
 This state will be compared to the actual measurements.
 The previous state must be a Gaussian distribution.

 #### Measurements
 The perceived measurements.
-This parameter consists of an Eigen vector.
+This parameter consists of an `Eigen::Vector`.
 It should hold all perceived measurements.
 (The dimension must be the same as defined in the models.)

 #### Basic Principle
 This will be a short description of what is happening inside the step function.
 For a more clear and specific explanation of the steps of the PDAF please look into the recommended textbooks.